Ekidio/lyreki/README.md

 Base64 Data URLs:
 For embedding WAV audio assets directly into the code.

-Installation & UsagePrerequisites:
+Installation & UsagePrerequisites: __Open LYREKI.html directly in your browser__
 Any modern web browser (Google Chrome, Mozilla Firefox, Microsoft Edge, Safari).
-Open LYREKI.html directly in your browser.

-LicenseCreated by EKIDIO.
-Free to use and modify for personal or educational purposes.
+LicenseCreated by EKIDIO. __Free to use and modify__ for personal or educational purposes.